 Some parents start a bedtime routine by having their children take a bath.
 My boys don’t take a bath every day, but bath time is a good way to signal to your kids that it’s almost time for bed.
 I usually start bath time about an hour before it’s time to head off to their bedroom to get ready for bed.

 I send my boys to their bedroom an hour before I want them to go to sleep.
 They get their pajamas on, brush their teeth, and then we read a couple of stories together.
 They each get to pick at least one story.
+For best family and cosmetic dentist voorhees, click resources here now.
 Sometimes I read to them and sometimes their dad reads to them.
 Often we read to them at the same time.
 When they go early to bed, this gives me time to catch up on Things to know before all on four dental implants as within a week or two I might have to go in to get one done.

 A fun way to mix things up a bit is to listen to books on tape.
 There are a number of great books on tape for preschool-aged children.
 A number of them are published by Scholastic.